abhi0395/qsoabsfind/README.md

 - I have also provided two example QSO spectra files:
   -  `data/sdss/qso_test_spectra.fits` : 100 continuum-normalized spectra from [SDSS DR16](https://www.sdss4.org/dr17/algorithms/qso_catalog/)
   -  `data/desi/qso_test_spectra.fits` : 100 continuum-normalized spectra from [DESI DR1](https://data.desi.lbl.gov/doc/releases/dr1/)
-- You can use these files to test an example run as described below.
+- These folders also have their own constants files.
+You can use these files to test example runs as described below.

 Running as bash script:
 ----------------